perusiongreg/end-point-blog/2025/03/encoding-in-perl.md

 The problem is that if you have a random string, you have to guess which is the correct encoding.
 Is this character a "È" or "Č"?
-You need to look at the context (which language is this?) or searching for an encoding declaration.
+You need to look at the context (which language is this?) or search for an encoding declaration.
 Most important, you are simply not able to type È and Č in the same plain text document.
 If your company works in Italy using the 8859-15 encoding, it means you can't even accept the